 Resident Owned Communities elect ROC Association Directors to ensure community involvement in the governance of ROC USA and to provide a strong voice in the planning and shaping of ROC USA’s work.

-It's time to elect a New England Director to represent Resident Owned Communities on the ROC Association and the ROC USAⓇ Boards of Directors.
+It's time to elect an East, Midwest and South Region Director to represent Resident Owned Communities on the ROC Association and the ROC USAⓇ Boards of Directors.

 New England Region Election is Complete!